-- It is as important to learn as much about what people don’t know about a subject, as what they do know.
-In a group setting, knowledgeable participants may inhibit less knowledgeable ones, making it difficult to explore areas of ignorance or misperception.
+- It is as important to learn as much about what people don't know about a subject, as what they do know.
+In a group setting, knowledgeable participants may inhibit less knowledgeable ones from participating.

-- Logistic problems may make groups impractical, for example, participants may be geographically dispersed, and travel time and costs may be prohibitive.
+- Logistic problems may make groups impractical.
+For example, if participants are geographically dispersed, travel time and costs may be prohibitive.

 - The interview subjects are executives from competing firms who would be reluctant to open up in a group situation.

-- The interview subjects are high-profile executives or decision-makers and it is difficult to schedule group sessions, or it is important that the researcher visit interview subjects individually at their convenience.
+- The interview subjects are busy and it is difficult to schedule group sessions, or it is important to visit interview subjects individually at their convenience.

-- A knowledgeable and experienced interviewer uses an established list of mostly open-ended questions to be asked in person or by telephone.
+- It can be helpful to use a list of mostly open-ended questions to be asked in person or by telephone.

 - Interviews typically last from 15 to 40 minutes, but they can last longer, depending on the participant's interest in the topic.

-- This technique allows the researcher to obtain detailed descriptions of individual experiences.
+- This technique allows the interviewer to get detailed descriptions of individual experiences.

-The user is given a specific task to perform, and the interviewer observes and notes where the user runs into problems and where he or she is successful.
-Task analysis is different from usability testing, as it is not testing the usability of a website.
-Instead, it seeks to understand the thought process and actions of users in order to inform the eventual design of a website or tool.
+Task analysis seeks to understand the thought process and actions of participants in order to improve the design of a website or tool.
+The participant is given a specific task to perform, and the interviewer observes and notes where the participant runs into problems and where he or she is successful.
+It is different from usability testing, as it is not testing the usability of a website.

-Task analysis can be helpful in understanding how users currently use your website (and/or other websites).
-Using this approach, the user is given a specific task to perform (for example, buy a particular product, find a solution to a problem he or she is having with your product, find the location of a nearby store that sells your product, and so on).
+Task analysis can be helpful in understanding how people currently use your website (or other websites).
+Using this approach, the participant is given a specific task to perform (for example, buy a particular product or find the location of a nearby store that sells your product).

 - This process is more specific than contextual inquiry in that it directs the participant to use a specific website for the task.

-- The interviewer can observe the users as they try to find things and note where they run into problems or are successful.
+- The interviewer can observe the participants as they try to find things and note where they run into problems or are successful.

 Some of the things that the interviewer should observe or ask include the following:

-- What does the user see as options at any point in the task?
+- What do participants see as options at any point in the task?

-- How does the user choose one option over another?
+- How do participants choose one option over another?

-- Does the user go back and change directions?
+- Do participants go back and change directions?
 If so, why?

-- What mistakes does the user make, what problems are encountered and how are they handled or corrected?
+- What problems are encountered and how are they handled or corrected?

 - What inputs are required?
-(What does the user need to know to be able to complete the task?
-Does the user feel that this is reasonable?)
+(What do participants need to know to be able to complete the task?)

 - What are the outputs?
-(What does the user get at the end of the task and does this differ from expectations?)
+(What do participants get at the end of the task and does this meet their expectations?)

-- What is the sequence of steps that the user takes in order to fulfill the task?
+- What is the sequence of steps that participants take in order to complete the task?

-Another approach involves recording five key elements for every action taken by the user.
+Another approach involves recording five key elements for every action taken by the participant.
 These are:

-- cues (what told the user to take that step?)
+- Cues (what prompted the participant to take that step?)

-- options (what other actions were available to the user at that point and how did this action get chosen?)
+- Options (what other actions were available to the participant at that point and how did this action get chosen?)

-All of this information can be used to draw process diagrams and develop stories or journeys that illustrate the processes and approaches used by users.
-It is possible that the results of the research will show that several common approaches were used.
+All of this information can be used to draw process diagrams and illustrate the processes and approaches used by participants.
+You may find that several common approaches were used.

 Usability tests are structured interviews that focus on the usability of specific features of a website or other user interface.

-Usability testing is best used to evaluate prototypes of planned websites or planned functionality within an existing website.
-It is used to evaluate the interface and to note any problems or issues faced by users, in order to give feedback to developers.
+Usability testing is best used to evaluate prototypes of planned websites or planned changes to an existing website.
+It is used to evaluate the interface and to note any problems faced by users, in order to give feedback to developers.

 - In order to be as effective as possible, usability testing should be an iterative process that is integrated into the development process.

-- Developers can create an initial prototype which is tested with users.
-Revisions are made and the next version is tested.
-Again, feedback is incorporated and a subsequent version is tested.
+- Developers can create a prototype which is tested with users.
+User feedback is incorporated and the next version is tested.
 This continues until users are able to use the functionality with ease.

 - The testing cycle can begin with very rudimentary prototypes (for example, paper diagrams) and advance throughout the development process to get closer to a fully functional prototype.
-This iterative incremental process should save development time, because many issues will be resolved on paper before any coding takes place.
-In addition, developers can make incremental improvements, rather than significant changes based on assumptions.
+This iterative process should save development time, because issues can be resolved on paper before any coding takes place.

 - Create tasks that represent typical user activities and ask the user to complete the task.

-- Observe the approach that the user takes, the problems that the user faces, whether the user is successful in achieving the task, how long it took to complete the task, and so forth.
+- Observe the approach that the users take, the problems they face, whether they are successful in completing the task, and how long it took to complete the task.

-- If possible, usability sessions should be videotaped to allow developers to review the sessions later to further analyse problems that the user faced.
+- If possible, usability sessions should be videotaped to allow developers to review the sessions later to further analyze problems that the user faced.